isomerpages/moe-riversidesec2/_about-us/Student Outcomes/An Active and Compassionate Citizen.md

 classrooms and workplaces become more diverse.
 Together with values which form the core of students’ character, these skills serve as a guiding compass in their lives.</p>
-<p>To develop a sense of purpose in Riversidians, every Riversidian is immersed
+<p>To develop a sense of purpose in Riversidians, every Riversidian is civic-minded,
-in programmes and activities grounded in our eight school values.
-They develop good character and become citizens who contribute actively to the community and the nation.</p>
+empowered to serve the community and engage with global issues.
+Through critical thinking, they become change agents, who contribute with empathy and make thoughtful, ethical decisions to drive positive change.</p>
 <p>Click here to read more about :</p>
 <ol data-tight="true" class="tight">
 <li>